-- 27 The Chair has supported the creation of the Advisory Panel.
-Attachment 9.1.1 details the Chair's considerations in providing that support. - 28 The purpose of the Advisory Panel is to: - (a) allow the Australian member of the ISSB's Transition Implementation Group on IFRS S1 and IFRS S2 (ISSB TIG) to hear from a range of Australian stakeholders to inform their input to the ISSB TIG; - (b) provide a forum for Australian stakeholders to submit implementation questions related to Australian-specific issues in implementing AASB S2; and - (c) inform the AASB to determine what, if any, action may be needed to address Australian-specific issues in implementing AASB S2. - 29 Staff view the Advisory Panel as playing an important role in the AASB's implementation support activities.
+- 29 The AASB Chair has supported the creation of the Advisory Panel. - 30 The purpose of the Advisory Panel is to: - (a) allow the Australian member of the ISSB's Transition Implementation Group on IFRS S1 and IFRS S2 (ISSB TIG) to hear from a range of Australian stakeholders to inform their input to the ISSB TIG; - (b) provide a forum for Australian stakeholders to submit implementation questions related to Australian-specific issues in implementing AASB S2; and - (c) inform the AASB to determine what, if any, action may be needed to address Australian-specific issues in implementing AASB S2. - 31 Staff view the Advisory Panel as playing an important role in the AASB's implementation support activities.
 The Advisory Panel will provide a mechanism for Australian stakeholders to submit technical enquiries on Australian-specific implementation issues to the AASB in a structured way.
 Staff note that in the absence of the AASB establishing an Advisory Panel, it is likely that external parties in the Australian economy would develop their own mechanisms to consider technical implementation issues without the input of the AASB.